-Adding to the aforementioned feature is an improved IVT from the original Redline.
+Adding to the feature above is an improved IVT from the original Redline.
 Through it, the radar detector can also identify false alarms coming from vehicles in the immediate vicinity.
 Initially, it came with a bug but that was soon fixed by an update.

 Long Range Performance

 The Redline Ex can no longer boast of having the longest range, but its reach still is not something to ignore.
-If you loved the original Redline, then you might notice a an improvement on the range of the Redline Ex, which is still staying something.
+If you loved the original Redline, then you might notice an improvement in the range of the Redline Ex, which is still staying something.

 Let’s face it: radar detectors are still subject to errors.
-In that case, you can rely on the Escort community to give accurate information as the Redline Ex allows this function through bluetooth.
-It is a give and take process because you can be informed of other people’s alerts and also give out warnings detected by your device automatically.
+In that case, you can rely on the Escort community to give accurate information as the Redline Ex allows this function through Bluetooth.
+It is a give and takes process because you can be informed of other people’s alerts and also give out warnings detected by your device automatically.